California Farm Tractor Accident Lawyer

 Statute of Limitations in Tractor Accident Injury Lawsuits

 Generally, you have two years from the date of the tractor accident to file a lawsuit in a California court.
-If you wait any longer, you run the risk of losing your right to seek monetary damages from the at-fault party.
+If you wait any longer, you risk losing your right to seek monetary damages from the at-fault party.
 However, there are some circumstances where a plaintiff can “toll” the statute of limitations.
-They include when: (i) the plaintiff was mentally incompetent during the time in which the statute of limitations was running, (ii) the plaintiff was physically incapacitated and was therefore unable to actually file the necessary legal paperwork; or (iii) the plaintiff was a minor when the accident occurred meaning that the statute of limitations does not begin to run until the minor becomes a legal adult.
+They include when: (i) the plaintiff was mentally incompetent during the time in which the statute of limitations was running, (ii) the plaintiff was physically incapacitated and was therefore unable to actually file the necessary legal paperwork, or (iii) the plaintiff was a minor when the accident occurred meaning that the statute of limitations does not begin to run until the minor becomes a legal adult.

 California Farm Tractor Accident Lawyers Work on a Contingent Fee

-If you are struggling with massive medical bills and lost wages, you may be hesitant to schedule a meeting with a lawyer out of fear that you will be obligated to pay the attorney a huge hourly fee.
+If you are struggling with massive medical bills and lost wages, you may be hesitant to schedule a meeting with a lawyer out of fear that you will be obligated to pay the attorney a substantial hourly fee.
 Do not make this mistake.
 Tractor accident lawyers operate on a contingent fee basis.
-This means you pay no upfront costs, and you can still access high-quality, experienced, and skilled personal injury attorneys.
-It also means that you do not pay until the attorney secures a financial victory for you.
+This means you pay no upfront costs and can still access high-quality, experienced, and skilled personal injury attorneys.
+It also means you do not pay until the attorney secures a financial victory for you.
 Once victory is attained, the lawyer typically receives a percentage of the total amount recovered.
 As you can see, hiring a California Farm Tractor Accident Lawyer is low risk with the potential for a high reward.

 California Farm Tractor Accident Lawyer

-Photo by Dietmar Reichle on Unsplash
+Editor’s Note: updated [cha 10.24.23] Photo by Dietmar Reichle on Unsplash sb [cs 1486]